• Skip to primary navigation

 Read Recipe Here

-It’s generally available between breakfast and lunch — and made of puff pastry, filled with tomato sauce, mozzarella, and bechamel sauce.
-The filling will be oozing out if you are not quick enough to take another bite. 🙂
+These tomato and mozzarella pastries are generally available between breakfast and lunch — and made of puff pastry, filled with tomato sauce, mozzarella, and bechamel sauce.

 To complete your Lecce experience, you can end your snack with a glass of Caffe Leccese!